karlnyr/fishing_cryptons/notes/lab_notes.md

 my $frac = 0.8;
 ```

-Script is very descriptive, don't really know if I need the 4th argument in extracting the sequences
+Script is very descriptive, don't really know if I need the 4th argument in extracting the sequences but I will try to run it simply using a blast hit for a genome that is downloaded on the uppmax service.

+All ACN -> tid -> count_filter -> taxa_name -> check_taxa_named -> extractFlanks_X.pl -> Alignment tool

+### 12-09-19
+Very close on finishing the starting pipeline.
+Thus I would have a way of easily blasting a sequence and retrieving the taxa names with a good number of hits.